mariana-caldas/VanCupid/README.md

 #### Creating Classes

 For this project, I created some classes inside **Models** and one inside a new folder, **Library**.
-To create a class, you just need to create a folder by right clicking on the Solution and adding a New Folder (as I dic with Library) or using an existing one like Models.
+To create a class, you just need to create a folder by right clicking on the Solution and adding a New Folder (as I did with Library) or using an existing one like Models.
 Then, right click on the chosen folder to to *Add* a *Class*:

 ![Step 14 Image](https://github.com/MarianaSouza/VanCupid/blob/master/Documentation/class.PNG)